wmo/ds03gcd/README.md

 ## Quick-fix to common problems

-In case the script cannot find the dataset file, then either:
+In case the script cannot find the dataset file, then:

-- rename the file to "UCI HAR Dataset.zip" (warning: contains whitespaces), or
-- edit the `run_analysis.R` script, and change the variable `zipfilename` to the exact filename
+- check your internet connection
+- is the file still available from the URL used
+- do you have write access to your working directory

 In case you run into this error: 'could not find function "mapvalues"', then install package `plyr`